Environmental Sciences and Engineering Graduate Application FAQ

 A: The Graduate School sets a deadline in mid-December for applicants who wish to be considered for their merit awards and fellowships.
 However, because we nominate people for these awards later in January, you will be considered for this funding even if you wait until mid-January to apply – so don’t panic if you can’t get it in “on time”.

-Our final deadline is in early April (in 2015, it’s April 14).
+Our final deadline is in early April (in 2016, it will be April 12).
 However, it is a very, very good idea to apply as early as you can in the whole process, especially if you are interested in any kind of funding.
 Note that you can submit your application without all your recommendation letters and GRE/TOEFL scores having been received (see above).
+The application usually opens in September.

 Q: What is the deal with SOPHAS?